 Cardholders earn 2 AAdvantage miles for every $1 spent on qualifying American Airlines purchases.
 They also earn 2 AAdvantage miles per $1 spent on purchases at telecommunications merchants, gas stations, cable providers, and car rental services.
 You also earn 1 AAdvantage mile on all purchases.

 All points can be redeemed for qualifying airline travel, making this card an affordable and highly practical solution.
-For companies with operations in multiple geographic locations, this is a solution that proves beneficial almost immediately.
+For companies with operations in multiple geographic locations, this solution proves beneficial almost immediately.
 This card is ideal for middle management and senior leaders alike because it provides flexibility and the accumulation of AAdvantage miles for routine business purchases.

 This card can be used for Uber rides, business dinners, and a variety of office supply purchases, among other nominal expenditures in the routine course of business.